University of California Marching Band: Performances

 The Cal Band has been seen and heard at a variety of performance venues.
 In the recent past, the Cal Band has appeared at the San Francisco Symphony's "Black and White Ball", performed for such names as George Shultz (former U.S. Secretary of State), Peter E. Haas and family (UC Berkeley benefactors and the owners of Levi Strauss & Co.), and George Lucas.
 In addition, the Cal Band has been seen on "The Ed Sullivan Show", the nationally syndicated game show "Wheel of Fortune", Santa Rosa TV 50's morning program, KTVU Channel 2's "Mornings on Two", KRON Channel 4's newscasts, "Bay Area Backroads", and sportscaster Vernon Glen's "Mr. Involvement".
 The Cal Band sound has been heard on dozens of Bay Area radio stations, such as WiLD 94.9 and KMEL 106.1, Live 105, and K101, and rounds out its exposure on the pages of numerous Bay Area newspapers.
 In 2010, 2012, and 2014, the band also led the San Francisco Giants victory parade in downtown San Francisco.

 In 2016, the band played alongside Coldplay, Beyoncé, and Bruno Mars in the Super Bowl 50 halftime show.
 On May 18, 2016, the Cal Band traveled to Beijing, China and performed at the Juyongguan Pass section of the Great Wall.
+In 2018, the Cal Band led the Warriors Victory Parade in downtown Oakland after the Golden State Warriors' win over the Cleveland Cavaliers.

-Wintertime activities include playing at various on campus sporting events and trips to play at various ski resorts in the Lake Tahoe region.
+Nearly every year, the band also goes to play at various ski resorts located in the Lake Tahoe region to play songs for Cal fans.

 Before 2002, in the spring, the Band performed a traditional "Spring Show" in UC Berkeley's Zellerbach Auditorium, combining the marching and playing talents of the band with other, hidden talents usually reserved for off the football field.
 Spring Show was discontinued in 2002 after financial burdens to the band resulting from funding cuts to the University of California system.
-In 2009, the Spring Show was brought back, to be discontinued again after the spring of 2011.
+In 2009, the Spring Show was brought back and has continued ever since.

-In a different sort of performance, the Cal Band was asked to help with the Nobel Lecture by George Smoot in 2006 by recreating "The Big Bang".
+In a different sort of performance, the Cal Band was asked to help with a Nobel Lecture by George Smoot in 2006 by recreating "The Big Bang".